ryeleo/plex-service/README.md

 From Docker Docs ["Use host networking"](https://docs.docker.com/network/host/) article.

+# TODO

+* Create startup shortcut via script instaed of hardcoding-it in the git repository.
+See: [Stack exchange powershell solution.](https://superuser.com/a/836818)

 ## Windows Startup

 It is simple to set up a start-up task so that the service will run on start-up.